Whispers in the Dark (film): Production

-Initially, the film was set to be produced by MCA Television Entertainment and distributed by Universal Pictures, the project would end up at Paramount Pictures with a budget of $30 million.

-Lou Diamond Phillips and Greta Scacchi were slated to star in the film but both actors dropped out.
+Initially, the film was set to be produced by MCA Television Entertainment and distributed by Universal Pictures.
+The project would end up at Paramount Pictures with a budget of $30 million.
+Lou Diamond Phillips and Greta Scacchi were slated to star in the film as Doug McDowell and Ann Hecker but both actors dropped out.

 Principal photography began on October 21, 1991.
 Filming took place in and around Manhattan in New York City.
-The place for Ann Decker's apartment was filmed at 500 5th Avenue in Manhattan.
-The lake house at the end was filmed at Nantucket, Massachusetts.
-Due to severe cold weather in Massachusetts at the time, some of the filming of the water front scenes was done in Sebastian, Florida.
+The scenes of Ann (Annabella Sciorra)'s apartment was filmed at 500 5th Avenue in Manhattan.
+The lake house scenes were filmed in Nantucket, Massachusetts.
+Due to severe cold weather in Massachusetts at the time, some of the filming of the water front scenes were done in Sebastian, Florida.
 Production was completed on January 18, 1992.

 Release

 Censorship

-Initially, the Motion Picture Association of America gave Whispers in the Dark an NC-17 rating due to an explicit sex sequence shown in the opening sequence.
-Producer Martin Bregman deemed the MPAA's rating "arbitrary," and after minimal cuts were made, the film was given an R-rating.
+Initially, the Motion Picture Association of America (MPAA) gave Whispers in the Dark an NC-17 rating due to an explicit sex sequence shown in the opening sequence.
+Producer Martin Bregman deemed the MPAA's rating "arbitrary," and after minimal cuts were made, the film was given an R rating.